bevyengine/rfcs/rfcs/12-primitive-shapes.md

   /// Clockwise rotation of the polygon about the origin.
 At zero rotation, a point will always be located at the 12 o'clock position.
   orientation: Angle,
 }
-impl Meshable2d for RegularPolygon2d {}
+impl Meshable for RegularPolygon2d {}
 impl Collider2d for RegularPolygon2d {}

 struct Polygon2d <const N: usize>{
   points: [Point; N],
 }
-impl Meshable2d for Polygon2d {}
+impl Meshable for Polygon2d {}
 impl Collider2d for Polygon2d {}

 /// Circle types